+All-pin separation

+cabling variant,

+e.g. ItalyCircuit Diagram

-cabling variant,The Circuit Diagram for the 4-pin double separation with ext. grid and system protection -e.g. Italye.g.
-Italy, can be found on page 166 in the appendix of this document.
+for the 2-pin double separation with ext. grid and system protection -

+e.g. Italy, can be found in the appendix to this document on page 174.

 Backup power circuit and non-backup power circuits